kvarak/dnd/docs/_Classes/sorcerer.md

 - #### Umbral Cloak
     **of Flight.** While you wear your umbral cloak, you can spend 2 sorcery points to cast the *fly* spell as a ***bonus action*** without using a spell slot (no concentration required).

-    **of Spaces Beyond.** You can use your ***action*** to reverse your umbral cloak, disappearing with your belongings into a 30-foot cube extradimensional space accessible only to you.
+    **of Spaces Beyond.** You can use your ***action*** to reverse your umbral cloak, disappearing with your belongings into a 30 ft cube extradimensional space accessible only to you.
 Attacks and spells can't target you inside the space, but you can see and hear outside the space from the point you entered.
 Objects brought within the space remain there and can be retrieved by you later.
-You can exit the space as an ***action***, reappearing within 5 feet of where you entered.
+You can exit the space as an ***action***, reappearing within 5 ft of where you entered.

     **of Swiftness.** While you are wearing your umbral cloak, opportunity attacks made against you have disadvantage and you can take the Dash action as a ***bonus action***.